 Architects: Minoru Yamasaki Associates, Rochester Hills, Michigan (design architect); Emery Roth & Sons, New York

 Structural Engineers: Skilling, Helle, Christiansen, Robertson, New York

 Foundation Engineers: The Port Authority of New York and New Jersey Engineering Department

 Excavation Began: August 1966

 TV Tower (360 feet) Installed: June 1980 on the North Tower

 The World Trade Center is a living symbol of man's dedication to world peace.

 ~Minoru Yamasaki, chief architect

-Designed by architect Minoru Yamasaki, the World Trade Center consisted of two 110-story buildings (known as the "Twin Towers") and five smaller buildings.
-The World Trade Center Twin Towers were light, economical structures designed to keep the wind bracing on the outside surfaces.
+Designed by American architect Minoru Yamasaki (1912-1986), the World Trade Center consisted of two 110-story buildings (known as the "Twin Towers") and five smaller buildings (see site map).
+The North Tower (1 WTC) was finished in 1970 and the South Tower (2 WTC) was completed in 1972.

 Yamasaki studied over a hundred models before adopting the twin tower plan.
 Plans for a single tower were rejected because the size was cumbersome and impractical.
 Plans for several towers "looked too much like a housing project," Yamasaki said.
 The World Trade Center Towers were among the tallest buildings in the world, and contained nine million square feet of office space.